oracle/node-oracledb/doc/api.md

 The `type` property can be set to one of:

-- [`oracledb.STRING`](#oracledbconstantsnodbtype) for number, date and
-  raw columns in a query to indicate they should be returned as Strings instead of their native format.
-CLOB column data can also be returned as Strings instead of [Lob](#lobclass) instances.
+- [`oracledb.STRING`](#oracledbconstantsnodbtype) for number, date and raw columns in a query to indicate they should be returned as Strings instead of their native format.
+For CLOB and NCLOB columns, data will be returned as Strings instead of [Lob](#lobclass) instances.

   Raw columns returned as strings will be returned as hex-encoded strings.
 The maximum length of a string created by type mapping